-So how do we live our life with this presence of death?
-And how do we live our life well?
-These are big questions so I am only addressing it in part.
+This is a big question so I am only addressing it in part.
 Also, the question may strike you as scary.
 I find it a scary topic too.
 I attempt to address it in an introductory sort of way whilst also, I hope, respecting the enormity of it.

-In addition to having a will, knowing your personal preferences regarding end of life care, where and how you wish to die, organ donation, burial, etc and having that written down so your wishes can be followed, I think there is also the consideration of how we are living our lives now.
+In addition to having a will, knowing your personal preferences regarding end of life care, where and how you wish to die (i.e. do you want to die at home if that will be a choice, do you want to be resuscitated, etc.), organ donation, burial, etc and having that written down so your wishes can be followed, I think there is also the consideration of how we are living our lives now.

 One day we will all die.
 And what are we doing with all the days until then? – Unknown

-This quote isn’t meant to distract the focus on our ultimate end, to focus on doing and being busy out of fear of death.
-It is not meant to trivialise death in any way nor the experience of your medical crisis, any ongoing health issues and what that means for how you can live your life.
+That quote isn’t meant to distract the focus on our ultimate end, to focus on doing and being busy out of fear of death.
+It isn’t meant to trivialise death in any way nor the experience of your medical crisis, any ongoing health issues and what that means for how you can live your life.

-It is meant to respect what death means for us all, an end to our life, and honouring that truth.
-It is meant to respect and celebrate the life we have.
-It is also meant to recognise that can be hard when immediate circumstances are challenging.
+It is meant to respect what death means for us all, an end to our life, and honouring that truth; to respect and celebrate the life we have; and recognise that can be hard when immediate circumstances are challenging.